clehner/btc-ticker-reduce/README.md

 * Get exchange rates between foreign currencies so that all trades can be used for data, rather than just trades in one foreign currency at a time.

-* Handle trades that are far out of order (e.g. by several days), without losing the accumulated running total/volume.

 * Handle possible changes to the JSON input, i.e. fields being in an unexpected order.